CaliStyle/proxy-engine-docs/source/index.html.md

   }
 }
 ```

+The `subscribe()` method method has reserved functionality and is intended to automatically subscribe instances regardless of their worker profile.
+This functionality can be disabled by setting `config.proxyEngine.events_config.auto_subscribe` to false.

+It's possible to have an instance level cron job gather information from a remote site and change the instance by publishing and event that it is automatically subscribed to.

 # Tutorial: Task
 While event functions respond to events, tasks initiate functions allowed on a specific worker.
 A common use of a task is a micro-service or a worker environment for example, processing video or any other significant process that should be segregated out to a more adapt worker environment.